nucleome/docs/source/components.rst

 Configure color
 ---------------

-Users can customize the color of 3D structure.
-You can set the color using three methods: 1) by chromosome; 2) by bigWig signal; 3) by bigBed annotation.
+You can also customize the color of 3D structure using three methods: 1) by chromosome; 2) by bigWig signal; 3) by bigBed annotation.

 .. figure:: img/figures_chapter_3/ch3_3d_color_config.png
     :align: center